-When the Book of Bamidbar (literally, ‘in the wilderness’) begins, the Israelites are in the wilderness, having left Egypt and received the Torah, and are preparing to travel to Israel.
-They are preparing militarily, hence the English name of the fourth book of the Bible is ‘Numbers,’ since they are organizing and counting their ranks.
-As well, they are preparing spiritually for life as a nation following the laws of the Torah in their ancestral homeland.
+When Sefer Bamidbar (literally, ‘in the wilderness’) begins, the Israelites are in the wilderness, having left Egypt and received the Torah, and are preparing to travel to Israel.
+They are preparing militarily, and hence the English name of this fourth book of the Bible is ‘Numbers,’ since it begins with a census in which they organize and count their ranks.
+At the same time, they are also preparing spiritually for their life as a nation, following the laws of the Torah in their ancestral homeland.

-However, during the course of Bamidbar, the plan derails.
-The people complain, turn against God and His servant Moses, and arouse the anger of the Almighty.
-Instead of heading immediately into the Land, they are punished with wandering the desert for forty years.
-The people lost their opportunity to enter Israel; only the next generation would be given that opportunity.
-God, who is merciful and compassionate, suddenly cannot forgive.
+However, during the course of Sefer Bamidbar, the plan becomes derailed.
+The people complain, turn against Hashem and His servant Moshe, and arouse the anger of the Almighty.
+Instead of heading immediately into the land, they are sentenced to wander the desert for forty years.
+These people lost their chance to enter Israel; only the next generation would be given that opportunity.
+Hashem, Who is merciful and compassionate, suddenly cannot forgive them.
 What did the people do to deserve such a harsh punishment?

-The rest of Numbers continues this downward spiral.
-In Chapter 16, the authenticity and qualifications of Moshe and Aharon are called into question, and a full fledged rebellion against their leadership is launched.
-Later, in Chapter 20, the people complain about the lack of water in the wilderness, and in yet another affront to God, the people became involved in idolatry and immoral relations in Shittim in Chapter 25.
+The rest of Sefer Bamidbar continues to depict this downward spiral.
+In Chapter 16, they call into question the legitimacy and qualifications for leadership of Moshe and Aharon, and rebellion is launched against their leadership.
+Later, in Chapter 20, the people complain about the lack of water in the wilderness, and in yet another affront to Hashem, become involved in idolatry and immoral relations in Chapter 25.